No3371/TLD-NotSoSilly/README.md

 Enable physics for gears placed so you can place your stuff around naturally, or pile up canned foods.

-The goal is a somewhat acceptable alternative to SillyMod that is practical to use in survival.
+The initial goal is a SillyMod alternative that is practical to use in survival.

 https://user-images.githubusercontent.com/1814971/236769588-db873562-0dce-46c0-b44f-2a4db3cffaef.mp4